neuropsychology/NeuroKit.py/docs/tutorials/EEG.rst

 Reading Data
 ------------

-We have the following directory organization:
+Assuming that we have the following directory organization:

 - analysis_script.py